 People who misuse alcohol are more likely to have bipolar disorder.
-Among people with bipolar disorder, the impact of drinking is staggering.
-About 45 percent of people with bipolar disorder also have an alcohol use disorder.
+Among people with bipolar disorder, the impact of drinking is noticeable.
+About

-The combination of bipolar disorder and alcohol misuse can have severe consequences.
-People with both conditions are likely to have more severe bipolar symptoms.
+The combination of bipolar disorder and AUD can have severe consequences if left untreated.
+People with both conditions are likely to have more severe symptoms of bipolar disorder.
 They may also have a higher risk of dying by suicide.

-Other theories suggest that people with bipolar disorder turn to alcohol in an attempt to quiet their symptoms, especially manic symptoms.
+Other theories suggest that people with bipolar disorder use alcohol in an attempt to manage their symptoms, especially when they experience manic episodes.

-Another explanation for the connection is that people with bipolar disorder exhibit reckless behavior, and alcohol abuse is consistent with this type of behavior.
+Another explanation for the connection is that people with bipolar disorder can exhibit reckless behavior, and AUD is consistent with this type of behavior.

 Bipolar 1 disorder